-Phenotypic plasticity has become central to evolutionary theory (West-Eberhard, 2003; Pfennig, 2021), but 29 the interplay between its evolutionary dynamics and ecological consequences remains under-explored.
-Such an 30 interplay occurs when a variety of resources are available to consumers investing more or less time on each 31 resource according to its suitability, which depends on the (mis)match between the resources' defensive and 32 consumers' counter-defensive traits (e.g. Clissold et al., 2009) and the nutritional quality of the resources and the 33 requirements of the consumers (e.g. Behmer and Joern, 2008).
-The relative time spent on each resource (relative 34 foraging efforts, sensu Abrams, 2010) sometimes correspond to the best compromise between suitability and 35 abundance, an outcome called optimal foraging (MacArthur and Pianka, 1966; Loeuille, 2010).
-However optimal 36 foraging might be difficult to achieve when the identity and abundance of resources vary over time and space, 37 because foraging optimization is not instantaneous (Abrams, 1992, 2010).
-Under such circumstances, consumers 38 may nevertheless redirect their relative foraging efforts towards more profitable resources in order to increase 39 their energy intake.
-The ability to adjust relative foraging efforts is a type of behavioural plasticity which has 40 been called adaptive foraging in the literature (Valdovinos et al., 2013; Loeuille, 2010).
-However, this term can 41 be misleading because "adaptive" generally refers to traits shaped by natural selection.
-Here, the term plastic 42 foraging (PF) will be used for clarity, moreover because its evolutionary dynamics will be explored.
-43
+Phenotypic plasticity has become central to evolutionary theory (West-Eberhard, 2003; Pfennig, 2021), 29 but the interplay between its evolutionary dynamics and ecological consequences remains under-30 explored.
+Such an interplay occurs when a variety of resources are available to consumers investing 31 more or less time on each resource according to its suitability, which depends on the (mis)match 32 between the resources' defensive and consumers' counter-defensive traits (e.g. Clissold et al., 2009) 33 and the nutritional quality of the resources and the requirements of the consumers (e.g. Behmer and 34 Joern, 2008).
+The relative time spent on each resource (relative foraging efforts, sensu Abrams, 2010) 35 sometimes corresponds to the best compromise between suitability and abundance, an outcome called 36 optimal foraging (MacArthur and Pianka, 1966; Loeuille, 2010).
+However optimal foraging might be 37 difficult to achieve when the identity and abundance of resources vary over time and space, because for-38 aging optimization is not instantaneous (Abrams, 1992, 2010).
+Under such circumstances, consumers 39 may nevertheless redirect their relative foraging efforts towards more profitable resources in order to 40 increase their energy intake.
+The ability to adjust relative foraging efforts is a type of behavioural 41 plasticity which has been called adaptive foraging in the literature (Valdovinos et al., 2013; Loeuille, 42 2010).
+However, this term can be misleading because "adaptive" generally refers to traits shaped by natural selection.
+Here, the term plastic foraging (PF) will be used for clarity, moreover because its 44 evolutionary dynamics will be explored.
+45

-Indeed, phenotypic plasticity often results from evolution by natural selection (Nussey et al., 2005; Peluc 44 et al., 2008; Van Kleunen and Fischer, 2001).
-In particular, phenotypic plasticity may help populations to cope 45 with environmental changes (Chevin et al., 2013; Vedder et al., 2013; Charmantier et al., 2008), although empirical 46 evidence is sometimes questionable (Merilä and Hendry, 2014).
-From a theoretical point of view, the extent to 47 which phenotypic plasticity is adaptive has not been tested in the context of PF because previous works ignored 48 the evolutionary dynamics of PF, focusing instead on food-web stability (Kondoh, 2003; Uchida and Drossel, 2007; 49 Heckmann et al., 2012) or food web structure (Beckerman et al., 2006).
-Abrams (2003) modelled the evolution of 50 the general foraging effort, corresponding to the overall amount of time and energy invested in foraging (e.g. Dill, 51 1983), in function of the trade-off with predation risk.
-General foraging effort differs from PF, that in contrast 52 focuses on the adjustment of relative foraging efforts, i.e. how the general foraging effort is distributed across 53 the different resources.
-Although the PF strategy tends to increase fitness, in some situations PF may reduce it 54 by increasing predation risk (Abrams, 2003; Pangle et al., 2012; Wang et al., 2013; McArthur et al., 2014; Costa 55 et al., 2019), preventing efficient thermoregulation (du Plessis et al., 2012; Van de Ven et al., 2019) or increasing 56 searching time for resources (Randolph and Cameron, 2001; Bergman et al., 2001; Fortin et al., 2004).
-Since PF 57 faces several trade-offs with life-history components, its evolution should depend on ecological parameters such 58 as mortality rate, resource searching time or consumer niche width.
-59
+Indeed, phenotypic plasticity often results from evolution by natural selection (Nussey et al., 2005; Peluc et al., 2008; Van Kleunen and Fischer, 2001).
+In particular, phenotypic plasticity may help populations to cope with environmental changes (Chevin et al., 2013; Vedder et al., 2013; Charmantier et al., 2008), although empirical evidence is sometimes questionable (Merilä and Hendry, 2014).
+From a theoretical point of view, the extent to which phenotypic plasticity is adaptive has not been tested in the context of PF because previous works ignored the evolutionary dynamics of PF, focusing instead on food-web stability (Kondoh, 2003; Uchida and Drossel, 2007; Heckmann et al., 2012) or food web structure (Beckerman et al., 2006).
+Abrams (2003) modelled the evolution of the general foraging effort, corresponding to the overall amount of time and energy invested in foraging (e.g. Dill, 1983), in function of the trade-off with predation risk.
+General foraging effort differs from PF, that in contrast focuses on the adjustment of relative foraging efforts, i.e. how the general foraging effort is distributed across the different resources.
+Although the PF strategy tends to increase fitness, in some situations PF may reduce it increases energy intake, it may also be costly, e.g. by increasing predation risk (Abrams, 2003; Pangle et al., 2012; Wang et al., 2013; McArthur et al., 2014; Costa et al., 2019), preventing efficient thermoregulation (du Plessis et al., 2012; Van de Ven et al., 2019) or increasing searching time for resources (Randolph and Cameron, 2001; Bergman et al., 2001; Fortin et al., 2004).
+Since PF faces several trade-offs with life-history components, its evolution should depend on ecological parameters such as mortality rate, resource searching time or consumer niche width.